-Of course, the seller and buyer can also mutually agree to extend the contract appraisal contingency to allow time for another appraisal.
+Of course, the seller and buyer can also mutually agree to extend the contract appraisal contingency to allow time for a new appraisal.
 Doing this can create a win-win situation since the buyer will not feel he is overpaying, and also won’t have to come up with the extra money required by the lender to meet the LTV.

-No matter what side of the closing table you are sitting on, there are several things a buyer and seller can do to prevent a low appraisal before it happens:
+No matter what side of the closing table you are sitting on, there are several things a buyer and seller can do to prevent a low home appraisal before it happens:

 - Ensure the property is listed at the right price – and that the offer price is at fair market value – by: